 Finishing last on every ballot, accounting is “virtually stress-free as long as you like routine and are willing to work long hours on a seasonal basis,” said Cohen.

-However, Tom Stoddart, director at London-based recruiters Eximius Finance, said that accountancy roles in banks have become more pressured in recent years.
+However, Tom Stoddart, director at London-based recruiters Eximius Finance, said that accounting roles in banks have become more pressured in recent years.
 “As regulators focus more heavily on capital requirements, the role of the accountant has become more important.”

 Accounting jobs in product control can be stressful simply because they require interaction with traders on a daily basis, says Stoddart.
 Similarly, management and regulatory reporting roles can be stressful as deadlines come near.
 The least stressful accounting jobs in banks are those which involve forecasting and budgeting, suggests Stoddart: “These are still business critical, but they’re also more qualitative and not subject to the pressure of an external review.”